maim-lain/schooloflust/walkthrough.md

 <!---

+so sunday violet is available at playground, but i skip the scene to read teh book which i cant even use yet though...

+Keep track of:
+Money
+Violet romance level
+Antiandrogen.

 3/4:
 - Once you've played past the first week, if you reach 100 arousal the game will penalize you and you will deviate a bit from the walkthrough.
 If this happens then you should reload your your last save and use an antiandrogen to lower your arousal and make sure it doesn't reach 100.